 In December 2011, the FDA impaneled an advisory board to review the Yaz medical risks.
 The group voted 15 to 11 that the benefits of Yaz outweighed the risks.
 In January, a watchdog group, Project on Governmental Oversight, demanded that the FDA take a second look at its advisory committee, claiming at least four members had financial ties to Bayer.

-If you had a heart attack, stroke or pulmonary embolism after taking Yaz or Yasmin, you should know your legal options.
+If you had a stroke or pulmonary embolism, or are experiencing deep vein thrombosis after taking Yaz or Yasmin, you should know your legal options.